lark-parser/lark/docs/how_to_use.md

 ### Regex collisions

-Especially if you have multiple complex Regular Expressions, the problem can occur that you have collisions between two Terminals that aren't obvious and therefore hard to notice.
-If you install `interegular`, an extra library, `lark` will check for collisions and warns about any conflicts it can find:
+A likely source of bugs occurs when two regexes in a grammar can match the same input.
+If both terminals have the same priority, most lexers would arbitrarily choose the first one that matches, which isn't always the desired one. (a notable exception is the `dynamic_complete` lexer, which always tries all variations.
+But its users pay for that with performance.)

+These collisions can be hard to notice, and their effects can be difficult to debug, as they are subtle and sometimes hard to reproduce.

+To help with these situation, Lark can utilize the a new external library called `interegular`.
+If it is installed, Lark will use it to check for collisions, and warn about any conflicts that it can find:

 ```
 import logging